kevinpelgrims/llm-scripts/README.md

 This is a playground for scripts that use LLMs to generate content for software engineering or publishing to the web.

+## Requirements

+Node is a requirement to run any of the JavaScript scripts.
+Everything was tested with Node v20 and NPM v10.

 ## Setup

+Run `npm install` in the root of the project.

 Make sure to create a `.env` file before running the scripts.
 The [`.env.example`](./.env.example) file contains the basic structure for the environment variables.